RichardLitt/standard-readme/README.md

 **Suggestions:**
 - If too long, consider moving to the [Background](#background) section.
 - Cover the main reasons for building the repository.
+- This should describe your module in broad terms, generally in just a few paragraphs; more detail of the module's routines or methods, lengthy code examples, or other in-depth material should be given in subsequent sections.

+  Ideally, someone who's slightly familiar with your module should be able to refresh their memory without hitting "page down".
+As your reader continues through the document, they should receive a progressively greater amount of knowledge.

 #### Table of Contents
 **Status:** Required.